 DISCHARGE means dispose, deposit, spill, pour, inject, seep, dump, leak or place by any means, or that is disposed, deposited, spilled, poured, injected, seeped, dumped, leaked, or placed by any means including any direct or indirect entry of any solid or liquid matter into the municipal separate stormwater system.

 EASEMENT means an acquired privilege or right of use or enjoyment that a person, party, firm, corporation, municipality, or other legal entity has in the land of another.

+ELECTRONIC SITE INSPECTION means geo-located and time-stamped photographs submitted electronically to demonstrate compliance.

 EROSION means the removal of soil particles by the action of water, wind, ice, or other geological agents, whether naturally occurring or acting in conjunction with or promoted by anthropogenic activities or effects.